utu-ai/botkit-middleware/README.md

 ```

 ## Usage Example - uTu Engagement
-From within your intent definitions you can make a call to uTu to determine a proper response.
-Depending on what you have setup in the console, this call could return a sponsorship, a survey, a product recommendation, or even a live agent.
+From within your intent definitions you can make a call to uTu to solicit a response.
+Depending on your console  setup, this call could return a sponsorship, a survey, a product recommendation, or even a live agent.
 You can get creative as to where and when to invoke this call.
 Before, after, or as a replacement for something your bot may say.
 ```js
 ...
 controller.hears('check balance', ['message_received'], async (bot, message) => {